Veterinary Diagnostic Lab

 With our diagnostic imaging capabilities, we're able to produce accurate diagnostic information about your pet's medical issues and provide immediate treatment options.

-In-House Lab & Veterinary Pharmacy in Palmyra
+In-House Lab & Pet Pharmacy in Palmyra, PA

 We perform tests and receive results quickly in our in-house laboratory so that we can diagnose your pet's symptoms and start treatment as soon as possible.